Today I have decided to fix my eyes on the Malaysian tomato rice, a dish that has to be tasted to be believed.

-Some people would prefer to cut the ginger into fine julienne, but I do not like to chew on a piece of ginger.
+Some people prefer to cut the ginger into fine julienne, but I do not like to chew on a piece of ginger.
 The goal is not to have large pieces of ginger in the rice.
-Also, young ginger is always preferred than the old one which is fibery.
+Also, young ginger is always preferred over the old one, which is fibery.

-The heat should not be too high while sautéing as garlic can burn quickly and result in a bitter taste.
+The heat should not be too high while sautéing, as garlic can burn quickly and produce a bitter taste.

 You will start to smell the aroma rising from the pan at this point.

-Continue stir-frying over low to medium heat until the onions start to turn soft and slightly brown.
+Continue stir-frying over low to medium heat until the onions turn soft and slightly brown.

 A picture worth a thousand words, a video worth a thousand images.

 This video will show you how to prepare Tomato Rice.
 (5.53 minutes).
-It is located below the Instruction, above the nutrition value in the recipe below.
+It is located below the Instruction and above the nutrition value in the recipe below.

 4. Add the fresh tomato

-Chopped two tomatoes into small chunks and add to the mixture in the saucepan.
-I like to cut the tomatoes into small chunks rather than mash it into a paste, as I want the fresh tomatoes to be seen and scattered in between the rice.
+Chopped two tomatoes into small chunks and added them to the mixture in the saucepan.
+I like to cut the tomatoes into small chunks rather than mash them into a paste, as I want the fresh tomatoes to be seen and scattered in between the rice.

 5. Add tomato puree, salt, water (milk)